 |Molecular Pharmacology and Analytical Chemistry Labs & Full Service Vivarium|

 Our research capabilities extend beyond our initial focus on therapeutic alternatives to vancomycin, daptomycin and linezolid for the treatment of MRSA infections.
 TAXIS is also working to identify drug candidates for the treatment of vancomycin-resistant enterococcal (VRE) infections as well as Gram-negative bacterial infections.
 Additional research initiatives include:

 - Optimizing formulation of intravenous (IV) drug candidates

 - Life-cycle planning and development to combat future resistance crises

-TAXIS Pharmaceuticals is developing novel classes of antibiotics to address the growing threat of multidrug-resistant bacteria.
+TAXIS Pharmaceuticals is developing novel classes of anti-resistance agents to address the growing threat of multidrug-resistant bacteria.
 Our researchers have the capability to synthesize new compounds, evaluate their antibacterial and targeting activities, conduct pre-clinical studies, and optimize formulations.
 Our liquid chromatography-mass spectrometry (LCMS) technology enhances our ability to rapidly characterize newly synthesized compounds in real time, significantly enhancing our discovery chemistry throughput.

 Clinical Research Partnerships

 TAXIS partners with contract manufacturing organizations and contract research organizations to plan and implement clinical development programs.
 These steps include: initiating Good Manufacturing Practice (GMP) scale-up, maintaining Good Laboratory Practice (GLP), and preparing studies to enable Investigational New Drug (IND) applications for our lead product candidates.
+Please see our Partnerships.